-that purpose, is being used to design smart slabs that are then created using concrete frames, cutting material use by up to 50% by ensuring concrete is placed only where it is needed to provide sufficient stability and strength.
+that concrete is placed only where it is needed to provide sufficient stability and strength.
 Then 3D printing and robotic production improve the efficiency of the production process.
 "That's a really nice demonstration of how you're bringing together the technologies to drive innovation in how construction processes can be made more sustainable," Glass says.

-As the need for greater sustainability in manufacturing and construction processes and materials has gained urgency, AEC and D&M organizations are turning to innovation to break through the limitations of traditional practices.
-Approaches incorporating AI, digital twins, generative design, and DFMA promise to enable new ways of working that remove waste, speed processes, reduce costs, and create far more cohesive, integrated ways of working.
+As the need for greater sustainability in manufacturing and construction processes and materials has gained urgency, AEC and D&M organisations are turning to innovation to break through the limitations of traditional practices.
+Approaches incorporating AI, digital twins, generative design and DFMA promise to enable new ways of working that remove waste, speed up processes, reduce costs and create far more cohesive, integrated ways of working.

-Discovering new ways to remove time, materials, and other costs from the design and production of goods and buildings requires overcoming some considerable obstacles.
-AEC and D&M companies must tackle the organizational, cultural, and technological challenges unique to their industries to successfully lay the groundwork for more innovative practices.
+Discovering new ways to remove time, materials and other costs from the design and production of goods and buildings requires overcoming some considerable obstacles.
+AEC and D&M companies must tackle the organisational, cultural and technological challenges unique to their industries to successfully lay the groundwork for more innovative practices.